Swiss German: Use

-Unlike most regional languages in modern Europe, Swiss German is the everyday spoken language for the majority of the population, in all social strata, from urban centers to the countryside.
-Using Swiss German conveys neither social nor educational inferiority and is done with pride.
-There are a few settings where speaking Standard German is demanded or polite, e.g., in education (but not during breaks in school lessons, where the teachers will speak with students in Swiss German), in multilingual parliaments (the federal parliaments and a few cantonal and municipal ones), in the main news broadcast or in the presence of non-Alemannic speakers.
-This situation has been called a "medial diglossia", since the spoken language is mainly Swiss German, whereas the written language is mainly (the Swiss variety of) Standard German.
+Unlike most regional languages in modern Europe, Swiss German is the everyday spoken language for the majority of the population, in all social strata, from urban centres to the countryside.
+Using Swiss German conveys neither social nor educational inferiority and is used with pride.
+There are a few settings where speaking Standard German is demanded or polite, such as in education, in multilingual parliaments (the federal parliaments and a few cantonal and municipal ones), in the main news broadcast or in the presence of non-Alemannic speakers.
+This situation has been called a "medial diglossia", since the spoken language is mainly Swiss German, whereas the written language is mainly Swiss Standard German.

-In 2014, about 87% of the people living in the German-speaking portion of Switzerland were using Swiss German in their everyday lives.
+In 2014, about 87% of the people living in the German-speaking portion of Switzerland used Swiss German in their everyday lives.

 Swiss German is intelligible to speakers of other Alemannic dialects, but largely unintelligible to speakers of Standard German who lack adequate prior exposure.
 This is also a challenge for French- or Italian-speaking Swiss who learn Standard German at school.
 In the rare cases that Swiss German is heard on TV in Germany and Austria, the speaker is most likely to be dubbed or subtitled.
 More commonly, a Swiss speaker will speak Standard German on non-Swiss media.

 "Dialect rock" is a music genre using the language; many Swiss rock bands, however, sing in English instead.

 The Swiss Amish of Adams County, Indiana, and their daughter settlements also use a form of Swiss German.

 Variation and distribution

 Swiss German is a regional or political umbrella term, not a linguistic unity.
 For all Swiss-German dialects, there are idioms spoken outside Switzerland that are more closely related to them than to some other Swiss-German dialects.
-The main linguistic divisions within Swiss German are those of Low, High and Highest Alemannic, and mutual intelligibility across those groups is almost fully seamless, despite some differences in vocabulary.
+The main linguistic divisions within Swiss German are those of Low, High and Highest Alemannic.
+The dialects are generally mutually intelligible, though not always fully so.
 Low Alemannic is only spoken in the northernmost parts of Switzerland, in Basel and around Lake Constance.
 High Alemannic is spoken in most of the Swiss Plateau, and is divided into an eastern and a western group.
 Highest Alemannic is spoken in the Alps.